Board of Directors

 Alexandria Forbes, Ph.D.President and CEO, MeiraGTx

 Dr. Alexandria Forbes is President and CEO of MeiraGTx.
-Previously, Dr. Forbes served as Senior Vice President of Strategic Operations and Chief Commercial Officer at Kadmon Corporation.
-Dr. Forbes spent 10 years as a healthcare investor at Sivik/Argus Partners.
-At Sivik Partners Dr. Forbes was responsible for investments in biotechnology, specialty pharmaceuticals and diagnostics, and was portfolio manager for the Sivik Global Life Science Fund, a long-biased public markets fund investing in biotechnology companies globally.
+Previously, Dr. Forbes served as Senior Vice President of Commercial Operations at Kadmon Corporation.
+Dr. Forbes spent 10 years as a healthcare investor at Sivik Global Partners and Meadowvale Partners.
+At Sivik Dr. Forbes was responsible for investments in biotechnology, specialty pharmaceuticals and diagnostics, and was portfolio manager for the Sivik Global Life Science Fund, a long-biased public markets fund investing in biotechnology companies globally.
 Before entering the hedge fund industry, Dr. Forbes was a Human Frontiers/Howard Hughes postdoctoral fellow at the Skirball Institute of Biomolecular Medicine at NYU Langone Medical Center, where her research focused on cytoplasmic determinants and cell signaling pathways involved in the migration, establishment and maintenance of germ line stem cells in Drosophila melanogaster.
 Prior to this, Dr. Forbes was a research fellow at Duke University, and also at the Carnegie Institute at Johns Hopkins University where she studied the role of the hedgehog gene and it’s signaling pathway in the Drosophila embryo and adult.
 Dr. Forbes received her Ph.D. in Molecular Genetics from Oxford University, UK and her M.A. in Natural Sciences from Cambridge University, UK.
+Dr. Forbes serves as a Trustee/Director at the Selfridges Group Foundation.

 Arnold J. Levine, Ph.D.Systems Biology Professor Emeritus, School of Natural Sciences at the Institute for Advanced Study, Princeton, NJ